UCAT scores are used in different ways depending on the university:

 2020 - 2570

-Prepare for the UCAT with our Online UCAT Course that features extensive video tutorials, a huge bank of 20,000+ questions, 21 unique full mock exams, 40+ mini-mock exams and question walkthroughs, as well as performance feedback.
+If you're still looking for a course, Medify's Online UCAT Course is considered to set the standard.
+It features extensive video tutorials, a huge bank of 20,000+ questions, 21 unique full mock exams, 40+ mini-mock exams and question walkthroughs, as well as performance feedback.

-If you need more help, Medify also offers Live Interactive UCAT classes that includes 13 hours of teaching from expert instructors and tailored homework.
+For face-to-face learning, Medify also offers Live Interactive UCAT classes, including 13 hours of teaching from expert instructors and tailored homework.